 Management of impacted canine tooth

 There are several sequelae because of the impacted canine teeth.
-Some of them are a migration of neighboring teeth and loss of arch length, Internal resorption or external root resorption of an impacted or neighboring tooth, Dentigerous cyst formation, Infection particularly with a partial eruption, Referred pain.
+Some of them are migration of neighboring teeth and loss of arch length, Internal resorption or external root resorption of an impacted or neighboring tooth, Dentigerous cyst formation, Infection particularly with a partial eruption, Referred pain.
 The management of the impacted canine teeth varies according to their position and prognosis.
-Those impacted teeth which are favourably positioned and having good prognosis are brought into the dental arch by using orthodontic brackets.
-Those teeth which are causing pressure on the adjacent teeth and causing resorption, those teeth which are positioned unfavourably and are having poor prognosis are removed by surgical extraction.
+Those impacted teeth which are favorably positioned and having good prognosis are brought into the dental arch by using orthodontic brackets.
+Those teeth which are causing pressure on the adjacent teeth and causing resorption, those teeth which are positioned unfavorably and are having poor prognosis are removed by surgical extraction.
 As canine teeth are considered as cornerstones of the dental arch and are the most important teeth in the patient’s smile, these impacted teeth with reasonably fair to good prognosis are tried to be preserved as far as possible.